Glacier Park Collection

 Kayakers on Waterton Lake.

-3. Attend a prim and proper tea
+3. Attend a classic afternoon tea

 Afternoon Tea in the Prince of Wales Hotel.